ChiWang/DmpSW/Event/Readme.md

 ##  Development guid

-    all the event classes of Sub-detector inherit from DmpEvtSubDet(in Kernel package)
+    all the event classes of Sub-detector inherit from DmpVEvtSubDet(in Kernel package)